geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 darken
 ......

-Selects the darker of the backdrop and source colors.
+Selects the darker of the destination and source colors.
-The backdrop is replaced with the source where the source is darker; otherwise, it is left unchanged.
+The destination is replaced with the source where the source is darker; otherwise, it is left unchanged.

 .. list-table::